Britain lifts shale gas ban, imposes tighter rules

 The Oscar-nominated documentary Gasland highlighted environmental concerns over fracking by showing people setting fire to water from their taps in parts of the United States, yet no case has yet come to light in which fracking chemicals have contaminated drinking water aquifers.

-Environmental group Greenpeace blamed UK Chancellor George Osborne, whose Conservative Party favours gas as a long-term energy source, for moves to rescind the fracking ban.
+Environmental group Greenpeace blamed UK finance minister George Osborne, whose Conservative Party favors gas as a long-term energy source, for moves to rescind the fracking ban.

 "George Osborne's dream of building Dallas in Lancashire is dangerous fantasy," Greenpeace campaigner Leila Deen said, citing threats to drinking water.